Algorithm Development Pt. 2

 objects, where all of the tracks in the container passed the Tracks.

 selection that you define in your config file.
-You can go to the section for more detailed info, but here I'll just mention some track specific options.
+You can go to the Config section for more detailed info, but here I'll just mention some track specific options.
 The default config we're using have options of the form: (the numbers might not be the same, but you can change them!)

 Alright, so how would we get tracks that pass this selection?
 In just four lines, here's grabbing the selected tracks, looping over them, and grabbing the track occupancy (don't add this code yet, we'll add it in a sec.):